 - Your local water company has detected lead in water in your neighborhood.

 - You drink water from a private well and your local public health department detects lead in well water in your area.

 If you have lead in your water, you can reduce it by using a home water filter, flushing cold water pipes each morning and using only cold water for cooking.
+You can find more guidelines for parents here.
 But these are temporary solutions only.
 The sole permanent fix to lead contamination in U.S. drinking water is to replace lead-based water pipes in the entire water system.

 American Academy of Pediatrics, Council on Environmental Health.
 Prevention of Childhood Lead Toxicity.
 Pediatrics.
 20161, 38(1): e20161493.
 Available at https://pediatrics.aappublications.org/content/138/1/e20161493.

 California Office of Environmental Health Hazard Assessment, Public Health Goal for Lead in Drinking Water.
 2009.
 Available at http://oehha.ca.gov/media/downloads/water/chemicals/phg/leadfinalphg042409_0.pdf.

 Centers for Disease Control and Prevention.
 Sources of Lead: Water.
 2016.
 Available at www.cdc.gov/nceh/lead/tips/water.htm.

 D.A.
 Cornwell et al. National Survey of Lead Service Line Occurrence.
 Journal of the American Water Works Association, 2016, 108(4): E182-E191.
 Available at www.awwa.org/publications/journal-awwa/abstract/articleid/57880483.aspx.